 This is an invitation to take part in a planet-sized story.

 The immense and recent popularity of animals in photographs and videos in social media, suggests a level of global caring and wonder—and humor—of which we were unaware before the internet.

 Animals make us laugh, at times through our tears.
 There is a massive call to action to save endangered species.
 On Twitter alone, dozens of organizations and thousands of individuals are taking part in the effort; financial aid, increased action to halt activities such as poaching and trafficking, destruction of habitat and ecosystems, as well as the closing of zones of demand that require captivity and cruelty.
 Animals are penetrating the social bloodstream at a speed impossible before the internet, teaching us to open fresh eyes for their value, their brilliance, and beauty.
 And disappearance.

 Every dog one meets on the street, it seems, was rescued from a shelter.
-This coloring book joins in this mission.
+We join in this mission with illustrations accompanied by short stories from the perspective of the animals..
 The working title is Caught!

 Global issues happen somewhere else.
 Our environmental crises are too vast for anything we do to be of consequence.
 Or so we believe.
 This book of illustrations and short stories offers a small window of possibility. a fingertip of contact, the start of a relationship.

 This project focuses on letting the animals talk, getting each endangered creature under your skin with their side of the story, based on facts about their daily struggle.
 In these first-person narratives these creatures have been endowed with self-awareness, and the capacity for reflection.
 They have names and homes, they have family and friends.